alf45tar/Pedalino/README.md

 ## Features
 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
 - 10 banks of 16 controllers each (up to 8 controllers for lite version)
-- MIDI output via USB MIDI or classic MIDI OUT connector (only one in lite version)
+- MIDI output via USB MIDI, classic MIDI OUT connector or AppleMIDI (also known as RTP-MIDI) via WiFi
 - Send the following MIDI events: Program Change, Control Code, Note On/Off or Pitch Bend
 - MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank
 - Switch debouncing and analog noise suppression without decreasing responsiveness